SunnyM00n/Game-Boy-Cartridges/MBC1 (Type A, SRAM)/README.md

 - Compatibility with all four of the major Game Boy battery management ICs - MM1026, MM1134, BA6129, and BA6735
 - The option to add battery backup to the cartridge *without* the need of the original battery management ICs - perfect for MBC1 donors that didn't have batteries in them
 - Lower battery consumption compared to some of the original cartridges
-- Fully compatible with both the <a href="https://www.gbxcart.com/">GBxCart RW</a> and sanni's <a href="https://github.com/sanni/cartreader">Open Source Cart Reader (OSCR)</a> so you can transfer games and save files to and from the board
+- Fully compatible with the <a href="https://www.gbxcart.com/">GBxCart RW</a> so you can transfer games and save files to and from the board

 ![image](https://github.com/user-attachments/assets/fb456978-95b1-4a29-8648-7040d88fbd3b)